“If we focus on Christ and his birth, our household rituals will draw us to the light of his coming.”

 After blessing the creche and tree, a household might close the ritual by singing a song.
-It helps to pick something simple that can be learned by heart and sung by the whole household.
-At our house, with our children ages 5 and 3, we like “The Friendly Beasts” (video).
-For older children, a good choice might be “Silent Night.”
+Pick something simple that can be learned by heart and sung by the whole household.
+At our house, with our young children we like “The Friendly Beasts” (video).
+For older children or teens a good choice might be “Silent Night.”

-Dinner itself is something simple, like soup for the kids.
+Dinner itself is something simple, like soup and bread.
 Again, inspiration from the books by David and Gertrud: they recommend food that can be made ahead and kept warm without much fuss in the kitchen.
 This allows the household to concentrate on the warmth and closeness of the rituals.
 For a prayer before the meal, consider David’s below: